salvogendut/symcmd-settime/README.md

   - Get it from: https://github.com/danielgaskell/scc
   - Default path expected: `~/Dev/LEISURE/scc`
   - Update `CC` path in `build-direct.sh` if installed elsewhere

-- Target: SymbOS 4.1 on Amstrad CPC
+- Target: SymbOS 4.x on Amstrad CPC
-- Network: Net4CPC with W5100S chip
+- Network: Net4CPC with W5100S chip or Duke's M4 or any other network device

 ## Usage